FuzzyWuzzie/Flatcore/README.md

 	disable-pvp: true
 	# does the player's inventory get destroyed when they die?
 	lose-inventory-on-death: true
-	# how long normal players are death-banned for
+	# how long normal players are death-banned for.
+Time in XwXdXhXmXs format
 	death-ban-time: 12h
-	# how long mods are death-banned for
+	# how long mods are death-banned for.
+Time in XwXdXhXmXs format
 	mod-death-ban-time: 5m
 	# should lightning strike where a player dies?
 	thunder-death: true